Georgia-Tech-ECE-4180-Balancing-Robot/Balancing-Robot/README.md

 Our project is a balancing robot that uses an IMU to figure out its orientation and automatically corrects its position so that it does not fall over.
 We plan to use MBED multi-threading and RTOS.
 A balancing robot requires fast error calculation and a PID controller to balance it.
-This can run on one of the threads while all other functions such as Ultrasonic sensor, LEDs, Speakers etc.
+This can run on one of the threads while all other functions such as Ultrasonic sensor, LEDs, Speakers, etc.

 List of Features
 1) 3D printed Chassis